How to Reschedule a Job Interview

 Follow Up to Confirm the New Date

-In your thank you note following your rescheduled interview, take the time to thank them for letting you reschedule.
-Let them know you understand that their schedules are busy and that you appreciate their accommodating your need to change plans.
+Send a thank you note before your rescheduled interview to thank them for letting you reschedule.
+Let them know you understand that their schedules are busy and say you appreciate their accommodating your need to change plans.
 Confirm the date and time of the rescheduled interview in your message.